Academic Calendar 2024-2025

 Offering Faculty: Faculty of Arts and Science

-NOTE ENGL 162 is offered in the Winter term, and is linked to ENGL 161, which is offered in the Fall; although students are encouraged to enroll in both 161 and 162, these are separate courses that can be taken on their own.
+A study of critical Pathways through Fiction (including historical, gender, sociological, mythological, and postmodernist) in a selection of short stories and novels written in the twentieth century.
+This course will acquaint students with various critical approaches for reading, interpreting, and writing about modern and contemporary prose fiction.
+NOTE ENGL 162 is offered in the Winter term, and is linked to ENGL 161, which is offered in the Fall; although students are encouraged to enrol in both 161 and 162, these are separate courses that can be taken on their own.

 Learning Hours: 120 (36 Lecture, 84 Private Study)